Thaumatized/ddns-client/README.md

 At the top of the file there should be Initialization configuration.
 The fields are:

 `interval` How often to check if ip has changed in seconds.
+`throttle` How long to wait between api calls when updating IP:s

 ### Records configuration